-< REF LEVEL: Sets the reference level of the top graticule line in the selected units.
-If the reference level offset is not zero, OFFSET REF LEVEL is displayed at this location. $\overline{\mathbf{\Lambda}}$ REF LEVEL 10dBm Refer to Section 3-4 "Setting Amplitude Parameters" on page 3-8.
-SCALE / DIV SCALE/DIV: Sets the graticule scale/division for log-based units.
+REF LEVEL: Sets the reference level of the top graticule line in the selected units.
+If the reference level offset is not zero, OFFSET REF LEVEL is displayed at this location.

+SCALE/DIV: Sets the graticule scale/division for log-based units.
 This setting does not apply to linear units.

-A 10dB REF LEVEL OFFSET: Sets the reference level offset in dB units.
-This setting can compensate for the presence of external input attenuation or gain. え REF LEVEL OFFSET 0dB FREQ OFFSET: Accounts for frequency conversions outside of the analyzer.
+REF LEVEL OFFSET: Sets the reference level offset in dB units.
+This setting can compensate for the presence of external input attenuation or gain.

+FREQ OFFSET: Accounts for frequency conversions outside of the analyzer.
 Refer to Section 3-3 "Setting Frequency Parameters" on page 3-2.

-FREQ OFFSET ATTEN LEVEL: When auto attenuation is off, sets input attenuation.
-0 Hz PRE AMP: Toggles the low-noise front-end preamplifier on or off.
-Refer to Section 3-4 "Setting Amplitude Parameters" on page 3-8. -1 ATTEN LEVEL 30 dB TRACES/CURSORS: Displays the current status of up to six traces or cursors in a quick-view summary.
-When the measurement view is set to RF Spectrum, trace × PRE AMP information is displayed in this area.
+PRE AMP: Toggles the low-noise front-end preamplifier on or off.
+Refer to Section 3-4 "Setting Amplitude Parameters" on page 3-9.

+TRACES/CURSORS: Displays the current status of up to six traces or cursors in a quick-view summary.
+When the measurement view is set to RF Spectrum, trace information is displayed in this area.
 When the measurement view is set to Spectrogram, cursor information is displayed in this area.
 Cursors are available in the Spectrum measurement with the Spectrogram view selected.

-T6 Wrt TRACES T1 Wrt Pk Act T2 Wrt Pk Offe The summary information includes the trace or cursor number, type, mode, and detector type.
+The summary information includes the trace or cursor number, type, mode, and detector type.
 The active trace will show a highlighted background with the mode and detector type restated under the table.
-In Spectrogram, a reference trace (T0) Pk T3 Wrt Pk Blk T4 Wrt Pk Blk will show you the settings of the trace used to fill the spectrogram.
+In Spectrogram, a reference trace (T0) will show you the settings of the trace used to fill the spectrogram.
 The reference trace settings are applied to all traces and cursors while in Spectrogram view.
-Selecting a trace or cursor in the summary panel activates the pressed trace or Act T5 Wrt Pk Act T6 Wrt Pk Act T6 Clear / Write cursor and opens the TRACE menu, allowing you to select and set up an individual trace or cursor as desired.
-Refer to Section 3-7 "Setting Trace Parameters" on page 3-20.
+Selecting a trace or cursor in the summary panel activates the pressed trace or cursor and opens the TRACE menu, allowing you to select and set up an individual trace or cursor as desired.
+Refer to Section 3-7 "Setting Trace Parameters" on page 3-22.

+TRACE STATS (dBm): Displays the spectrum analyzer received Maximum, Average, and Minimum power of each frequency range sweep.

 SWEEP: Toggles the current sweep setting between continuously or sweep once.
-Refer to Section 3-8 "Setting Sweep Parameters" on page 3-37. t 1 SWEEP FREQ REFERENCE: Indicates the current frequency reference source of Internal High Accuracy (used after GPS has lost sync, but while the internal clock still has FREQ REFERENCE Int Std Accy good GPS reference), Internal Standard Accuracy, External, or GNSS (GPS) Hi Accy (requires GPS).
+Refer to Section 3-8 "Setting Sweep Parameters" on page 3-39.

+FREQ REFERENCE: Indicates the current frequency reference source of Internal High Accuracy (used after GPS has lost sync, but while the internal clock still has good GPS reference), Internal Standard Accuracy, External, or GNSS (GPS) Hi Accy (requires GPS).
 The instrument automatically selects the frequency reference in the following order of priority: external, GPS, then the internal time base.

-Figure 3-88.
+Figure 3-101.
 Status Panel with Minimized Status Panel Icons (AM/FM audio)

-3-22 Carrier-to-Interference
+3-24 Carrier-to-Interference

+To select carrier-to-interference (C/I) measurement go to main menu and press MEASURE > MEASUREMENT > C/I measurement.
+The C/I measurement is set up using the "SETUP Menu (C/I)" on page 3-130.
 Carrier-to-interference (C/I) measurement is the ratio of the total RF power in the defined integration bandwidth, including transmitter power, noise, interference and distortion, to the power in the channel when the transmitter is turned off.